TuDo-Makerspace/Activity-Indicator/README.md

 Make sure to assign the correct GPIOs to your own configuration if they do not already match the ones above.

 The `[telegram]` section provides the commands to execute the telegram-bot subservice.
 If you do not wish to use a telegram bot for the activity indicator, comment out or remove this entry.

+The `[typo3]` section provides the commands to update the activity status on a TYPO3 website with the Activity Indicator extension installed.
+Since this is more specific to our Makerspace's website than the Telegram bot is, it is commented out by default.
+Should you be running a TYPO3 website too, you can gladly install the [Activity-Indicator extension](https://github.com/TU-DO-Makerspace/TYPO3-ActivityIndicator) and uncomment this section.

 Adding additional subservices is elaborated further in the ["Adding custom subservices" section](#adding-custom-subservices) below.